tsega/drupal-8-twig-snippets-vs-code/README.md

 # Drupal 8 Twig snippets for Visual Studio Code

-This extension add 8 useful twig snippets that can be used with Drupal 8.
+This extension adds 8 useful twig snippets that can be used with Drupal 8.
 These snippets were extracted from the [Functions - in Twig Templates](https://www.drupal.org/docs/8/theming/twig/functions-in-twig-templates) documentation.

 ## Installation